Hypothyroidism And Hair Loss

 Q. Enlist the patterns of hair loss that may be seen with hypothyroidism?

-- A study done on this topic by Vincent et al show that the following are the patterns of hair loss seen in hypothyroid patients [1]
+- A study done on this topic by Vincent et al. shows that the following are the patterns of hair loss seen in hypothyroid patients [1]:

-- A study done on this topic by Vincent et al show that the following are the patterns of hair loss seen in hypothyroid patients [1]
+- A study done on this topic by Vincent et al. shows that the following are the patterns of hair loss seen in hypothyroid patients [1]:

 -